dergigi/dergigi.github.io/bitcoin/_drafts/2019-04-27-the-gravity-of-ideas-in-bitcoin.markdown

 just acknowledge that there are other projects orbiting Bitcoin and that there have been collisions in the past.

-An artist's impression of Bitcoin and its satellites.
-Source:
+{% include image.html name="space-debris.gif" caption="An artist's impression of Bitcoin and its satellites.
+Source: KQED Science" %}
-KQED Science

 Whether all other projects will be swallowed by Bitcoin or die on their own, or whether some will find stable orbits, is yet to be seen.
 What